-*International students will be subject to a variable fee regime; i.e. enrolled students will be required to pay fees during their course based on the approved fee for each calendar year.
+*International students will be subject to a variable fee regime; i.e. enrolled students will be required to pay fees during their program based on the approved fee for each calendar year.
 Fee changes (if any) will occur at 1 January each calendar year.
-Students who extend their course past the normal finish date of the course will be required to pay additional fees based on the prevailing fee level.
+Students who extend their program past the normal finish date of the program will be required to pay additional fees based on the prevailing fee level.
 Western Sydney University is a multi-campus institution.
-The University reserves the right to alter the location of its courses between campuses and other locations as necessary.
-Students should be aware of the possibility of change of location for the whole or part of courses for which they enrol and should plan for the need to travel between Western Sydney campuses.
+The University reserves the right to alter the location of its programs between campuses and other locations as necessary.
+Students should be aware of the possibility of change of location for the whole or part of programs for which they enrol and should plan for the need to travel between Western Sydney campuses.

 Western Sydney University Enterprises Pty Limited ABN 44 003 474 468 trading as Western Sydney University The College (CRICOS Code 02851G | RTO Number 90319) is a wholly owned entity of Western Sydney University (CRICOS Code 00917K).